 In order to graduate and earn a Regents diploma, students must score 65 or above on 5 required Regents exams.
-In order to earn an Advanced Regents diploma, students must score 65 or above on eight (8) required Regents exams and one comprehensive schoolbased exam in a Language Other Than English.
+In order to graduate and earn a Regents diploma, students must score a 65 or above on 5 required Regents exams or, under New York State's Multiple Pathways Regulation, 4 required Regents exams + 1 additional exam.